conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

   linux_aarch64: default
 ```

-The compute capabilities for GPUs on Tegra and non-Tegra devices are mutually exclusive, and
+The compute capabilities for GPUs on Tegra and non-Tegra devices are mutually exclusive for
-device-code compiled for Tegra and non-Tegra devices are not interchangeable, so one build
+CUDA 12, and device-code compiled for Tegra and non-Tegra devices are not interchangeable,
-cannot service all ARM variants.
-For developer convenience, the CUDA compiler package
+so one build cannot service all ARM variants.
+For developer convenience, the CUDA compiler
-activation script for `cuda-nvcc >=12.8` automatically sets the environment variable
+package activation script for `cuda-nvcc >=12.8` automatically sets the environment variable
-`CUDAARCHS` to all supported CUDA architectures for the target platform when `CONDA_BUILD` is
+`CUDAARCHS` to all supported CUDA architectures for the target platform when `CONDA_BUILD`
-detected and when `CUDAARCHS` is not already set.
-This environment variable is a standard CMake
+is detected and when `CUDAARCHS` is not already set.
+This environment variable is a standard
-environment variable.
+CMake environment variable.

 ## Directory structure